11,437 Shares in Futu Holdings Limited (NASDAQ:FUTU) Acquired by Jump Financial LLC

-Jump Financial LLC bought a new stake in shares of Futu Holdings Limited (NASDAQ:FUTU) in the 2nd quarter, according to its most recent filing with the SEC.
-The institutional investor bought 11,437 shares of the company’s stock, valued at approximately $2,048,000.
+Jump Financial LLC acquired a new stake in Futu Holdings Limited (NASDAQ:FUTU) in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm acquired 11,437 shares of the company’s stock, valued at approximately $2,048,000.

-Several other institutional investors have also added to or reduced their stakes in the company.
+A number of other large investors have also recently modified their holdings of the business.
+Advisory Services Network LLC purchased a new position in shares of Futu during the 2nd quarter valued at approximately $36,000.
 Quadrant Capital Group LLC boosted its stake in shares of Futu by 266.1% during the 2nd quarter.
 Quadrant Capital Group LLC now owns 205 shares of the company’s stock valued at $37,000 after buying an additional 149 shares during the last quarter.
-Advisory Services Network LLC purchased a new position in shares of Futu during the 2nd quarter valued at approximately $36,000.
 Harbor Investment Advisory LLC purchased a new position in shares of Futu during the 2nd quarter valued at approximately $37,000.
 Russell Investments Group Ltd. purchased a new position in shares of Futu during the 2nd quarter valued at approximately $45,000.
 Finally, Pinpoint Asset Management Ltd purchased a new position in shares of Futu during the 1st quarter valued at approximately $48,000.
-Institutional investors own 21.22% of the company’s stock.
+21.22% of the stock is owned by institutional investors.

 FUTU has been the subject of several research analyst reports.
-BOCOM International upgraded Futu from a “neutral” rating to a “buy” rating and set a $142.00 target price for the company in a research note on Monday, August 2nd.
 The Goldman Sachs Group assumed coverage on Futu in a research note on Tuesday, July 13th.
-They set a “neutral” rating and a $158.27 price objective on the stock.
-Finally, Zacks Investment Research cut Futu from a “hold” rating to a “strong sell” rating in a research note on Tuesday, August 3rd.
-One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and five have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has an average rating of “Buy” and an average price target of $193.38.
+They set a “neutral” rating and a $158.27 target price for the company.
+Zacks Investment Research cut Futu from a “hold” rating to a “strong sell” rating in a research note on Tuesday, August 3rd.
+Finally, BOCOM International upgraded Futu from a “neutral” rating to a “buy” rating and set a $142.00 price objective on the stock in a research note on Monday, August 2nd.
+One analyst has rated the stock with a sell rating, two have given a hold rating and five have issued a buy rating to the company’s stock.
+According to MarketBeat, Futu presently has a consensus rating of “Buy” and a consensus target price of $193.38.

-Futu (NASDAQ:FUTU) last issued its quarterly earnings results on Monday, August 30th.
-The company reported $3.58 earnings per share for the quarter, missing the Zacks’ consensus estimate of $4.64 by ($1.06).
-Futu had a return on equity of 20.44% and a net margin of 44.47%.
-On average, equities analysts anticipate that Futu Holdings Limited will post 2.43 earnings per share for the current fiscal year.
+Futu (NASDAQ:FUTU) last posted its earnings results on Monday, August 30th.
+The company reported $3.58 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $4.64 by ($1.06).
+Futu had a net margin of 44.47% and a return on equity of 20.44%.
+Analysts predict that Futu Holdings Limited will post 2.43 EPS for the current fiscal year.

 Futu Company Profile